mdbow22/redux-store/readme.md

 ## Demo

-A live demo can be found here:
+A live demo can be found here: https://vast-chamber-53227.herokuapp.com/

+If you do not wish to create an account, you can use the below credentials:

+    email: eholt@testmail.com
+    password: password12345